 Details of your administration order are entered into the Register of Judgements, Orders, and Fines.
 The entry is removed usually 6 years after the order was issued and marked ‘satisfied’.
 You can also apply for a ‘certificate of satisfaction’ by writing to the court and sending a cheque of £15.

 Debt Management Plan (DMP) is an agreement that is made between you and your creditors to help control and pay all your debts.
 DMPs reduce your monthly payments and consolidate them into a single amount.

 DMPs are not legally binding.
-Before you make a decision, its vital to ensure that DMPs are the right debt solution for you.
-That’s because DMPs can be an expensive option for some people and they don’t help borrowers write off debt or get out of it entirely.
+Before you make a decision, it’s vital to ensure that DMPs are the right debt solution for you.
+That’s because DMPs can be an expensive option for some people and they don’t help borrowers write off the debt or get out of it entirely.
 But they can make some borrowers regain control of their finances.